-ALL universal access.
-PRV only members of the associated mailing list have access.
-OWN only the owners of the associated mailing list have access.
+- ALL Universal access. - PRV Only members of the associated mailing list have access. - OWN Only the owners of the associated mailing list have access.

 (The FAC codes PRV and OWN work only on the VM filelist system.
 They do not work on the non-VM catalog system.
-See section 8.4 if you are configuring the non-VM systems.)
+See Section 8.4 The listname.CATALOG System on Non-VM Systems if you are configuring the non-VM systems.)

-(Note that this assumes the name of the filelist is identical to the name of the associated mailing list - for instance, MYLIST@FOO.BAR.EDU would have a MYLIST LIST file and a MYLIST FILELIST file.
+Note: This assumes the name of the filelist is identical to the name of the associated mailing list - for instance, MYLIST@FOO.BAR.EDU would have a MYLIST LIST file and a MYLIST FILELIST file.
 Ask your LISTSERV maintainer for assistance if this is not the case or if you need special FACs added for special user access to files.)

-8.3.6.
-VM only: Deleting file descriptors from the filelist
+8.3.6 Deleting File Descriptors from the Filelist (VM Systems Only)